Home Articles FAQ Site Map

 The Judgment Recovery Business

 The Judgment recovery business is an opportunity for hard working individuals to earn a good living enforcing or finding court money judgments.
-Like any business, success depends mostly on you, but partly on the economy, your location, and ever-changing laws.
+Like any business, success depends mostly on you, but partly on the economy, your location, and the ever-changing laws.

 There are two ways to make money on judgments, the first way is to find (preferably enforceable) judgments leads.
-There are many ways to find and get leads, see my other articles about judgment leads.
+There are many ways to find and get judgment leads, see my other articles about judgment leads.

 The second way to make money is the next step, which is to follow up on leads and successfully enforce the judgments you find.
 That is what this article is about.

 The first part of getting and staying in this business is to get and keep getting education and training.
 There are many ways to find and get training, see my other articles about judgment training courses.

 The second part it to have realistic exceptions, it takes a long time (especially in this economy) to make money enforcing judgments.
 Plan to start with lots of savings, or another job while you are learning and starting your judgment recovery business.
 Over time, you will get out of this business what you put into it.

 The details and specific methods available to enforce judgments depend on the State and County the debtor's assets are in.
 The basic method is always the same, you start by buying (take assignment) of the judgment from the Original Judgment Creditor (OJC).

 You can buy judgments outright, or buy them on the (far more common) future payment basis, where you pay (an average of 50% of what you recover) to the OJCs after you recover money from the judgment debtor.